Customizing queries#

 - JavaScript

-In the event that you didn't want to retry on a specific endpoint, you can just set maxRetries: 0
+In the event that you didn't want to retry on a specific endpoint, you can just set maxRetries: 0.

 info

-at the same time.
-By default, RTK Query will keep whatever the last 'good' result was in data
+It is possible for a hook to return data and error at the same time.
+By default, RTK Query will keep whatever the last 'good' result was in data until it can be updated or garbage collected.

-Bailing out of error re-triesThe retry
+Bailing out of error re-tries#

-method property attached which can be used to bail out of retries immediately.
+The retry utility has a fail method property attached which can be used to bail out of retries immediately.
 This can be used for situations where it is known that additional re-tries would be guaranteed to all fail and would be redundant.

 - TypeScript